 - Recommend the creation of special committees as needed

-The Academic Policy and Requirements Committee shall be charged with the following functions:
+The Academic Freedom, Evaluation and Merit Committee shall be responsible for:

-- Budget Committee (the Vice-Chair of the Faculty Senate shall be a member of this committee)
+- Budget Committee (the Vice-Chair of the Faculty Senate shall be the Chair of this committee)

 The Budget Committee shall be responsible for: